tintungtang/nt-sketchbook/apps/nt-stylesheet/README.md

 # NT Stylesheet Documentation

+This package contains the styling library used across NT Sketchbook.
+See the [project README](../../README.md) for repository setup instructions.

 This directory contains documentation for the **NT Stylesheet** package, which provides the core CSS framework and design tokens for the NT Sketchbook ecosystem.

 ---